-What trips me up the most, is when the other talks all godly and goes to church and quotes scripture and even talks about their walk with god but none of it shows in their actions towards me or others in their life.
-How does one assertively grab ahold of that situation.
+What trips me up the most, is when the other talks all godly, goes to church, quotes Scripture, and even talks about their walk with God but none of it shows in their actions towards me or others in their life.
+How does one assertively grab ahold of that situation?

-Hudson Taylor was always loosing his cool with fellow missionaries who were not taking the warfare seriously.
+Hudson Taylor was always losing his cool with fellow missionaries who were not taking the warfare seriously.
 He was right in his judgment but not in his attitude.
-He needed to assertively grab ahold of his own walk with God and INVITE THE OTHERS TO JOIN IN while living his own walk with God WITH GUSTO.
+He needed to assertively grab ahold of his own walk with God and invite the others to join in, while living his own walk with God with gusto.

-Live joyfully with all God has given me for this is my field of l
+Live joyfully with all God has given me for this is my field of labor.